Rugby Europe Under-18 Championship: Format

 In 2010, the championship, similar to previous editions, was organised in an A, B and C Division, with A being the highest and C the lowest.
 Each division consisted of eight teams and each team played three competition games, with a quarter final, semi final and final/placing game.
 The D division, unlike in the past, was held in a separate tournament in 2010.

 The quarter finals were played according to a seeding list, with the winners moving on to the first to fourth place semi finals while the losers would enter the fifth to eighth place semi finals.

-The winners of the semi finals one to four would play in the division final while the losers would play for third place.
+The winners of the semi-finals one to four would play in the division final while the losers would play for third place.
 Similarly, the winners of the fifth to eighth semi finals would play for fifth place while the losers would play for seventh.

 The winner of the A division was crowned European champions while the eighth placed team would be relegated to the B division.
 Similarly, the winner of B and C division would move up a division for 2011 while the last placed teams would be relegated.
 This meant, France was crowned European champions while Romania finished on the relegation spot.
-Portugal won the B division and earned promotion while the Ukraine was relegated and replaced by Sweden, the C champions.
+Portugal won the B division and earned promotion while Ukraine was relegated and replaced by Sweden, the C champions.

 The 2011 format saw the introduction of a four-team elite division.
 Below this level, the divisions remained unchanged but were now numbered instead of being ordered by letters.

 In 2012 the modus was changed once more.
 The elite division now consisted of eight teams, as did the A and B divisions, with all three played at the same time and location while the C division consisted of four and the D division of three teams and were played separately.